 Current federal law fails to protect many victims of intimate partner violence from gun-enabled abuse and homicide.
 Although a person convicted of domestic violence against a current or former spouse, cohabitant or victim with whom the perpetrator shares a biological child is prohibited by federal law from owning a firearm, dating abusers and stalkers are subject to no such prohibition.

-S. 1290, S. 2676, and H.R.
-4906, bills introduced by Senators Klobuchar and Blumenthal and Representative Capps respectively, would close gaps in current law and ensure victims of dating violence and stalking are protected from firearms violence.
+S.1520 and bi-partisan H.R.3130, bills introduced by Senator Klobuchar and Representatives Dingell and Dold respectively, would close this gap.
 Urge your Senators and Representatives to support these life-saving bills.
-Congress is back home until the elections.
-Call your Senators’ and Representative’s DC and district offices and let them know it should not matter whether or not you are married to an offender—federal law should protect ALL victims, including victims of dating violence and stalking.
+Congress will be back home throughout the month of August.
+Call your Senators’ and Representative’s DC and district offices and let them know it should not matter whether or not a victim or survivor is married to an offender—federal law should protect ALL victims, including victims of dating violence and stalking.

 We must tell our legislators the current definition of ‘intimate partner’ is woefully out of date and insist they expand the definition to include former and current dating partners.